 I’m not sure if I’m the right fit for this seminar – who is the seminar meant for?

-The Early-Career Seminar for Women Faculty is designed for women at the instructor or assistant professor level, who hold a faculty appointment at an AAMC member school of medicine, with a minimum of two years’ experience in their current faculty role.
+The Early-Career Seminar for Women Faculty is designed for women at the assistant professor level, who hold a faculty appointment at an AAMC member school of medicine, with a minimum of two years’ experience in their current faculty role.
 We recognize every faculty member’s career progresses at a different pace so we say, generally, this seminar is designed for women faculty, looking to gain personal and foundational leadership skills to help prepare them for a successful career with academic medicine and science.
-Alternatively, the mid-career women faculty seminar is designed for women at the associate professor level, at an AAMC member school of medicine, who currently hold leadership positions and require broader organizational skills and strategies to help them achieve higher levels of leadership within academic medicine.
+Alternatively, the mid-career women faculty seminar is designed for women at the associate professor level, at an AAMC member school of medicine, who currently hold leadership positions and require broader organizational skills and strategies to help them achieve higher levels of leadership within academic medicine and science.

 When will applications be open?

-The application process for the February 2019 seminar will open in mid-February and will continue through mid-March.
-The application process for the July 2019 seminar will open in mid-February 2019.
-The application will remain open for approximately 5 weeks.
-Specific dates will be included in the application website which will be unique for each seminar.
+The application process for the July 2020 seminar will open in mid-February and will continue through mid-March.
+The application process for the February 2021 seminar will open in late August 2020.
+The application will remain open for approximately 4 weeks.
+Specific dates will be included on the application website which will be unique for each seminar.

 What does the application require?

-The application is an online form with a series of questions about your clinical, education, research, and administrative responsibilities (as they are applicable).
+The application is an online form with a series of questions about your background and your clinical, education, research, and administrative responsibilities (as they are applicable).
 At the end of the online application you will upload one (1) letter of support from your institution and your most up to date CV.